Shooting outside Pennsylvania bar sends 4 for treatment

 Police say they’ve identified those involved in the shooting and there is no threat to the public.

-State police and the Schuylkill County district attorney’s office are investigating.
+State police and the Schuylkill County district attorney’s are investigating.

 Sign up for Daily Newsletters